waggle-sensor/edge-plugins/plugin-training-deeplabv3/README.md

 3) Training

-While training, this script uses a platform provided by [Weights and Biases](https://www.wandb.com) to save log and see the log realtime through their website.
-For that, users need to get an account in that.
+While training, this script uses a platform provided by [Weights and Biases](https://www.wandb.com) to save log and see the log in realtime through their website.
+For that, users need to create an account or log in to their account.

 To train, simply run the command below on the host machine.
 Please make sure to set all the path correct.